axibase/arduino/dataTransmission/README.md

     Serial.println("sended.");
 ```

-If you are using the TCP protocol sketch, comment out the following lines:
+If you are not using a DHT-sensor and a DHT-library, you should comment out the following lines in the TCP protocol sketch:
 ```
     String temperature = "series e:" + entityID + " m:temperature=" + (String)getTemperature();
     Serial.println("sending row: '" + temperature + "' ...");